 Here are the top three loyalty programs’ best practices:

-• The best loyalty programs are personalized, meet customers’ needs, and are data-oriented.
+- The best loyalty programs are personalized, meet customers’ needs, and are data-oriented.

-• 57% of customers participate in a loyalty program to save money.
+- 57% of customers participate in a loyalty program to save money.
 Exclusive discounts and custom products encourage customers to engage frequently.

-• Also, consider rewarding non-monetary activities like writing reviews, watching videos, and following your social media accounts.
+- Also, consider rewarding non-monetary activities like writing reviews, watching videos, and following your social media accounts.

 7. Upsell valuable subscriptions

 Subscriptions are an excellent way to keep customers paying and returning to the product, just like B2B and OTT brands offer.
-But retaining customers isn’t as straightforward for consumer brands where individual purchases happen.
+However, retaining customers isn’t as straightforward for consumer brands where individual purchases happen.

-E-commerce, edtech, and fintech brands can offer additional value with subscriptions.
+Ecommerce, edtech, and fintech brands can offer additional value with subscriptions.
 Offerings include additional discounts, faster delivery, free shipping, exclusive offers, early access to new features, early access to sales, and so on.

 8. Pay attention to customer support